The NBA’s West race should be incredibly good this season

 3. L.A.
 Clippers — When Paul George gets back from his recovery from shoulder surgeries to join Kawhi Leonard on the new-look Clippers, this is going to be a team with frightening potential on defense.
 They’ll peak toward the end, and could win it all.

 4. L.A.
 Lakers — This is absolutely not to say they’re the fourth-best team in the West.
-LeBron James knows it’s all about April, May and June, and he certainly isn’t going to care where they’re seeded as long as they’re in the playoffs.
+LeBron James knows it’s all about April, May and June, and he certainly isn’t going to care where the Lakers are seeded as long as they’re in the playoffs.

 5. Utah — Donovan Mitchell is just starting to come into his own, Rudy Gobert is still the defensive player of the year and Joe Ingles is better than people realize.
 The addition of Bojan Bogdanovic was big, as was adding Mike Conley — if healthy.

-6. Golden State — The five-time defending West champs lost Kevin Durant, Andre Iguodala and Shaun Livingston — plus won’t have Klay Thompson for most of the season.
-But the Warriors still have Stephen Curry.
+6. Golden State — The five-time defending West champs lost Durant, Iguodala and Shaun Livingston — plus won’t have Klay Thompson for most of the season.
+But the Warriors still have Curry.
 Relax.
 They’ll be fine.

 7. Portland — This is way too low, but that’s life in the West right now.
 Damian Lillard and CJ McCollum are elite, Terry Stotts is underrated and don’t be surprised if the Blazers tweak the roster after Jusuf Nurkic returns to take a title shot.